huge-data/zookeeper-guides/zookeeper-manager/README.md

 ====================
 If you want to use LDAP authentication provide the ldap url.
-This will take precedence over roleSet property file authentication. ldapUrl=ldap://<ldap_host>:<ldap_port>/dc=mycom,dc=com If you dont provide this then default roleSet file authentication will be used.
+This will take precedence over roleSet property file authentication. ldapUrl=ldap://<ldap_host>:<ldap_port>/dc=mycom,dc=com If you don't provide this then default roleSet file authentication will be used.

 REST风格
 ====================